 Preliminary evidence of low adherence and completion rates among people following a ketogenic diet; researchers interpret these as an indication that side effects or quality of life during KD are a barrier to participation or adherence

-• Quality of life was a factor in decisions to decline participation in a trial which also had poor retention—only 4 of 12 patients completed the 3-month diet—among people with glioblastoma in a small RCT4Martin-McGill KJ, Marson AG et al. Ketogenic diets as an adjuvant therapy for glioblastoma (KEATING): a randomized, mixed methods, feasibility study.
+• Quality of life was a factor in decisions to decline participation in a trial which also had poor retention—only 4 of 12 patients completed the 3-month diet—among people with glioblastoma in a small RCTrandomized controlled trial, a study design in which people are randomly assigned to either an experimental group or a control group to compare the outcomes from different treatments; an RCT is considered a strong design for determining a therapy’s effects6Martin-McGill KJ, Marson AG et al. Ketogenic diets as an adjuvant therapy for glioblastoma (KEATING): a randomized, mixed methods, feasibility study.
 Journal of Neuro-oncology.
 2020 Mar;147(1):213-227.

-Short-term effects in early implementation of this diet, usually transient and easily managed:6Branco AF, Ferreira A et al. Ketogenic diets: from cancer to mitochondrial diseases and beyond.
+People beginning a ketogenic diet sometimes report these side effects.
+They are usually transient and easily managed:9Branco AF, Ferreira A et al. Ketogenic diets: from cancer to mitochondrial diseases and beyond.
 European Journal of Clinical Investigation.
 2016 Mar;46(3):285-98; Schmidt M, Pfetzer N, Schwab M, Strauss I, Kammerer U. Effects of a ketogenic diet on the quality of life in 16 patients with advanced cancer: a pilot trial.
 Nutrition & Metabolism.
-2011 July 27;8(1):54.
+2011 July 27;8(1):54; Sharifi M, Saber A et al. The effects of portfolio moderate-carbohydrate and ketogenic diets on anthropometric indices, metabolic status, and hormonal levels in overweight or obese women with polycystic ovary syndrome: a randomized controlled trial.
+Nutrition Journal.
+2024 Dec 2;23(1):152.

 • Constipation